Meanwood Valley Trail

 The Meanwood Valley Trail is a waymarked footpath and the title of an annual (March/April) footrace that takes place on parts of the trail in Leeds, West Yorkshire, England.
 It runs for a distance of 7 mi from the statue of (former Leeds mayor) Henry Rowland Marsden, 1878, on Woodhouse Moor, close to the University of Leeds, through Headingley, Meanwood and Adel to Breary Marsh, Golden Acre Park, where it meets the Leeds Country Way.
 For most of its route (to King Lane) it is the official Leeds link to the Dales Way.
 Along the way are signs giving information about the local wildlife.
+The first stages of the White Rose Way follow part of the trail also before continuing to Scarborough.

 Some of the upper reaches of the trail are used for an annual trail running race each March/April, organised by local running club the Valley Striders.
 This race has over 300 participants each year and is part of the Airedale Triple, which also includes the Baildon Boundary Way and the Guiseley Gallop.

 Route

-The path is waymarked in both directions and can be started at any point, but is described here Northwards from the Marsden Statue on Woodhouse Moor divided into parts and sections which correspond with the old edition of the official map a new one which includes minor route changes was produced in 2013.
+The path is waymarked in both directions and can be started at any point, but is described here northwards from the Marsden Statue on Woodhouse Moor divided into parts and sections which correspond with the old edition of the official map a new one which includes minor route changes was produced in 2013.

-Stage 1 - Woodhouse Moor to Meanwood Park

-Section 1: At the junction of Woodhouse Lane and Raglan Road, the statue of Henry Marsden is visible.
-By this is a map sign (currently vandalised) and an arrow pointing to Raglan Road.
-Follow Raglan Road north to its junction with Rampart Road, turn right, continue over crossroads and head up Delph Lane.

-Section 2: At the end of Delph Lane turn left on a footpath to walk along Woodhouse Ridge.
-Follow the top path keeping the stone wall to your left.
-At a metal gate, go down the steps ahead and bear right on the path until you come to Meanwood Beck.
-Turn left (with the stream on your right) until you leave the Ridge and cross a main road, Grove Lane.